Azure-Samples/ms-identity-java-servlet-webapp-authentication/3-Authorization-II/roles/README.md

 - [Scopes](https://docs.microsoft.com/azure/active-directory/develop/v2-permissions-and-consent) tell Azure AD the level of access that the application is requesting.
 - Based on the requested scopes, Azure AD presents a consent dialogue to the user upon signing in.
 - If the user consents to one or more scopes and obtains a token, the scopes-consented-to are encoded into the resulting `access_token`.
-- Note the scope requested by the application by referring to [authentication.properties](./src/main/resources/authentication.properties).
+- Note the scopes requested by the application by referring to [authentication.properties](./src/main/resources/authentication.properties).
+These three scopes are requested by MSAL and given by Azure Active Directory by default.

 ## Deploy to Azure